Who else is in the midst of creating a morning routine for school kids?

 If you need to keep it simple, don’t worry – kids just need to eat a breakfast.
 While a nice healthy hot breakfast is ideal, this is real life.
 A box of cinnamon rolls from the store bakery works just as well.

-Cereal works well and if you insist on a “hot meal” – make instant oatmeal.
+Cereal works well and if you insist on a “hot meal” – make instant oatmeal or our cinnamon roll waffles!

 Self care is important for parents.
 Buying pre-made breakfast, lunch or dinner items is TOTALLY FINE.
 The name of the game is survival.